fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 I will categorize and summarize the various types of companionship that people with depression need.

-During acute onset, the focus of companionship is to ensure the patient's safety, preventing them from suicide or self-harm, as well as guarantee basic nutrients intake, helping them eat and drink.
+During acute onset, the focus of companionship is to ensure the patient's safety, preventing them from suicide or self-harm, as well as guarantee basic nutrient intake, helping them eat and drink.
-Minimize the patient's sufferings as much as possible.
+Minimize the patient's suffering as much as possible.
-I find that firm touch helps relieve sufferings, such as rubbing one's arms or back.
+I find that firm touch helps relieve suffering, such as rubbing one's arms or back.
-Studies show that mammals, including humans, release hormones that can alleviate sufferings when being touched.
+Studies show that mammals, including humans, release hormones that can alleviate suffering when being touched.
-Consider giving the patient sleeping pills if available for a few days to reduce the sufferings caused by sleeping difficulties.
+Consider giving the patient sleeping pills if available for a few days to reduce the suffering caused by sleeping difficulties.
 When the patient is awake, their mind is occupied by negative thoughts, so distraction can also help here.
 For example, find some videos or comics unrelated to the depression triggers for them to watch.
-Activities like going to the gym which require a certain level of energy and motivation are not suitable right now, it would only increase the patient's sufferings.
+Activities like going to the gym which require a certain level of energy and motivation are not suitable right now, it would only increase the patient's suffering.

 After the patient starts seeing the doctor and taking medications, the foremost task for the companion is to make sure that the patient